CWei88/Group17-Capstone/README.md

 where pth is the path to reach requirements.txt.

 In addition, we recommend installing the [deepset/roberta-base-squad2](https://huggingface.co/deepset/roberta-base-squad2/tree/main) and store them in the `pipeline/bert_model` folder to reduce initial set-up time.
-If not, please specify `2` when running the application to download deepset/roberta-base-squad2 to run the model.
+Please specify `Y` for yes and `N` for no when running the application so that the application can run smoothly.

 To run the application, please use either of the following command with either the command prompt or the terminal: